aw1875/puppeteer-hcaptcha/README.md

 ## Changelog

+### 3.0.1 (April 22, 2021)
+- Pushed a fix for when the response token is received from the initial request

 ### 3.0.0 (April 4, 2021)
 - Big changes to solving logic to follow changes that hCaptcha has made to their requests.